blawson69/PurseStrings/README.md

 ### --buy
 Characters can also pay for goods & services as well.
 PurseStrings handles the monetary transaction along with updating the Merchant's Inventory ([see above](#merchant-setup)).
 On a successful transaction, a character who has purchased an item will have that item recorded on their sheet if the [record purchases](#--config) option is turned on.

-To exchange money for an item or service, you use the `--buy` command along with the IDs of tokens representing both the buyer and the seller.
-Both IDs must be included as parameters because of the way the API handles targeted tokens.
-Also required is the amount for which the item is being sold using `--amt|<coinage>`, and the name of the item using `--item|<item_name>`.
+To exchange money for an item or service, you use the `--buy` command.
+The IDs of tokens representing both the buyer and the seller must be included, along with the purchase amount and the name of the item.

 `!ps --buy --buyer|<buyer_token_id> --seller|<seller_token_id> --amt|50gp --item|Potion of Healing`